 - Show behind-the-scenes of you creating products and services.

 Try one or two of the ideas above for your brand.
 Test what resonates with your audience the most, and expand on more ideas over time.

 Additional tips and resources

-- Be visual: Even if you’re not a designer or video editor, you can use free tools like Canva (social graphics), Adobe Spark or Lumen5 (videos), Meme Generator and more to produce shareable content.
+- Be visual.
+Even if you’re not a designer or video editor, you can use free tools like Canva (social graphics), Adobe Spark or Lumen5 (videos), Meme Generator, and more to produce shareable content.

-Prioritizing channels for your social media strategy
+Choosing your social media channels

 But there are two mistakes that are easy to make when you're just starting out on social media: